-Is a family trust election reversible?
+Can a family trust election be reversed?

 A family trust election is revocable where the family trust is a fixed trust and certain other conditions are met.

-Also since 1 July 2007 family trust elections can be revoked where the family trust election was not required for utilisation of tax losses, bad debt deductions or accessing franking credits.
+Also, from 1 July 2007 family trust elections can be revoked where the family trust election was not required for utilisation of tax losses, bad debt deductions or accessing franking credits.

-Note also that once having revoked a family trust election – no further family trust election can be made.
+Once having revoked a family trust election – no further family trust election can be made.